JunfengGaolab/Counting-Aphids/Automatic_aphid_counting/README.md

-# A novel hybrid network based on deep learning for the automatic peach-potato aphid counting in sugar beet fields
+# A novel hybrid network based on deep learning for the automatic aphid counting in sugar beet fields